Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 \subsection{Preliminary model comparison}

 The first version of the \chili protocol was developed during an in-person workshop in October 2025.
 Simultaneously, four evolutionary codes were used to simulate preliminary cases for Earth and TRAPPIST-1\,b: GOOEY, PROTEUS, PACMAN and CAMO.
 Additionally, two static models (MOAChi and LavaAtmos 2.0) were compared to the evolutionary models for TRAPPIST-1\,b at $\tau_5=10^5$ yrs.
 The outputs from the PROTEUS TRAPPIST-1\,b run were used as inputs for the static models.
+PROTEUS was chosen because it provided the most complete set of required output variables at the time of the workshop.
+Only a single characteristic age ($\tau_5 = 10^5$\,yr) was used for the static model inputs in this preliminary demonstration due to workshop time constraints; the full intercomparison will employ multiple $\tau$ values as specified in Table~\ref{tab:snapshots_times}.
 PROTEUS predicts a molten surface of $T_{\rm surf}\sim1800$\,K for TRAPPIST-1\,b at $\tau_5=10^5$\,yrs.

 Results of the four Earth evolutionary models are shown in Figure \ref{fig:earth_evolve}.
 Results of all six TRAPPIST-1\,b models (evolutionary + static) are shown in Figure \ref{fig:T1b_evolve}.
 A goal of this preliminary test is to ensure that the initial conditions specified in this protocol are attainable by each model, and to ensure that they produce reasonable results from a non-exhaustive selection of distinct models.
 The various assumptions made for the preliminary model runs are described in the following subsections.